 Traditionally, AGC Oregon-Columbia Chapter also hosts a handful of events throughout the year, including an annual business meeting in January, a 3-day summer convention, three golf tournaments and a shooting competition.
 Needless to say, the 26-person staff at AGC Oregon stays very busy catering to the maintenance and quality of member benefits.

-We have had the opportunity to utilize registration with Atlas for online events, and our members have noticed the ease in which they can register for an event.
+We have had the opportunity to utilize registration with MC Trade for online events, and our members have noticed the ease in which they can register for an event.

 Of course, as an organization with so many moving parts and high member satisfaction expectations, having the technology to enhance their efforts was key.
 Unfortunately, the tool they were working with wasn’t cutting it.